scientific-python/executable-tutorials/README.md

 - A trove of working snippets to copy and paste
 - A maintained resource for self-guided learning
-- A ready-to-use curriculum for interactive workshops
+- A ready-to-use curriculum for hands-on workshops
 - A suite of science domain-specific "integration tests"

 ## Key Features